TUW-GEO/esa_cci_sm/README.rst

 If you want to contribute please follow these steps:

 - Fork the esa_cci_sm repository to your account
-- Clone the repository, make sure you use ``git clone --recursive`` to also get the test data repository.
+- Clone the repository, make sure you use ``git clone ... --recursive`` to also get the test data repository.
 - make a new feature branch from the esa_cci_sm master branch
 - Add your feature
 - Please include tests for your contributions in one of the test directories.
-  We use py.test so a simple function called test_my_feature is enough
+  We use pytest so a simple function called test_my_feature is enough
 - submit a pull request to our master branch

 Note